Imama-Kainat/First-Step-towards-Open-Source/readme.md

 ## What is Open Source?

-Open source refers to software whose source code is made freely available for anyone to inspect, modify, learn from, and distribute, depending on the licensing terms.
-The rise of open source has paved the way for many of the technologies we use today, fostering collaboration, transparency, and innovation.
+The term open source means that anyone can see, understand, learn, modify, or distribute (depending upon the license) the source code of the software.
+The amazing technology that we use nowadays became possible due to the rise of the open source movement
 ---

 ### Why Contribute to Open Source?